thaont99/hangman/README.md

 # hangman
-my first version of the game hangman
+my own version of the game hangman